Updated: 09.07.2025

 Storing the Meat

 After applying the cure, place the meat in a clean container or plastic bag.
 Squeeze out the excess air, and seal the bag or container tightly.
-Place the meat in the refrigerator, and allow it to cure for at least a day.
+Place the meat in the fridge and allow it to cure for at least a day.

 how to dry cure meat